The generalized Phillips' spectra and new dissipation function for wind-driven seas: Numerical results

 The reference case of `pure swell' is presented in fig.~\ref{fig:swell0}.
 As it was demonstrated in \cite{BPRZ2005} the solution evolves to a self-similar shape.
 In our case we see a transition to a self-similar behavior rather than the self-similarity itself because of relatively short time of evolution and realistic low wave steepness.
 Energy spectra (top fig.~\ref{fig:swell0}) show downshifting and a peakedness growth.
 The energy spectral flux tends to constant magnitudes in a wide range of non-dimensional frequencies ($3 < \omega/\omega_p <20$).
 Integral wave steepness $\mu_p$ (circles in bottom fig.~\ref{fig:swell0}) is going down with time as well as curves of cumulative steepness $\mu_c$ which is growing function of frequency.
-The differential steepness shows similar behavior -- steep growth with frequency.
+The differential steepness shows similar behavior: steep growth with frequency and decay with time.

-Fig.~\ref{fig:sw1_3} present results for dissipation function with coefficient $C_{diss}=1.22=0.6 C_{Phillips}$ and dissipation cutoff frequency $\omega_{diss}=2$rad$^{-1}$ .
+Fig.~\ref{fig:sw1_3} presents results for dissipation function with coefficient $C_{diss}=1.22=0.6 C_{Phillips}$ and dissipation cutoff frequency $\omega_{diss}=2$rad$^{-1}$ .
 This coefficient is almost two times less than our estimate of the Phillips coefficient $C_{Phillips}=2.03$ defined for the Phillips exponent $(-5)$.
-One can see appearance of essentially steeper spectrum tail and dramatic reduction of all the steepness parameters defined above while for cumulative steepness $\mu_{c}$ one can see a sort of saturation.
+One can see appearance of essentially steeper spectrum tail as compared to `pure swell' of fig.~\ref{fig:swell0} and dramatic reduction of all the steepness parameters $\mu_p,\, \mu_w$ while for cumulative steepness $\mu_{c}$ one can see a sort of saturation.
 At the same time, the differential steepness $\mu_w$ shows a gradual growth with frequency.
-In bottom-right fig.~\ref{fig:sw1_3} we give curves in accordance with two possible definition of dissipation, first, in terms of spectral flux (\ref{eq:New_diss}), second, as a function of wave steepness $\mu_w$ (\ref{Sdiss_amp}) and conventional presentation of dissipation in wave models (\ref{eq:diss_PhillipsNk}, \ref{eq:diss_PhillipsNw}).
+In bottom-right fig.~\ref{fig:sw1_3} we give curves in accordance with two possible definitions of dissipation, first, in terms of spectral flux (\ref{eq:New_diss}), second, as a function of wave steepness $\mu_w$ (\ref{def:DissGen},\ref{eq:switch}) and conventional presentation of dissipation in wave models (\ref{eq:diss_PhillipsNk}, \ref{eq:diss_PhillipsNw}).